-Warning
+Academic Warning

 An undergraduate student whose cumulative GPA falls below a 2.0 will be placed on warning, indicating academic difficulty.
+The designation will be notated on the transcript.

-Probation
+Academic Probation

 An undergraduate student on warning whose cumulative GPA remains below 2.0 will be placed on probation, indicating serious academic difficulty.
+The designation will be notated on the transcript.
 The College/School of the student on probation may indicate the conditions which must be met in order to continue enrollment.

-Dismissal
+Academic Dismissal

 An undergraduate student on probation whose cumulative and semester GPAs fall below a 2.0 will automatically be dismissed from his/her program and the University.
+The designation will be notated on the transcript.
 An undergraduate student will not be dismissed prior to attempting a minimum of 20 semester hours of coursework.
 The dismissal from the University is for a minimum of one year.
 After one year, the student may apply for re-admission (see Re-admission) to the University in the same or different program, or register as a non-degree seeking student.

-A student who has been dismissed from the University under this policy will have ten working days to submit and appeal for Academic Reinstatement.
+A student who has been dismissed from the University under this policy will have ten working days to submit an appeal for Academic Reinstatement.
 The appeal for Academic Reinstatement is the formal method through which a student can appeal the dismissal decision.
 In order for a student's appeal to be considered complete, the following documentation must be submitted to OneStop:

-- Personal Statement describing the circumstances that led to the student's lack of academic progress; this statement must also include a statement describing a change of conditions that will facilitate improved academic performance. - Academic Plan signed by the student's academic advisor.
-The plan describes the academic steps suggested by the advisor to facilitate improvement in the student's academic performance. - Academic Agreement signed by the student's College/School Dean or the Dean's designee (usually the student's Department Chair); the College/School Dean or designee is responsible for approving or denying the reinstatement appeal. - Supporting Documentation is required for financial aid recipients; this documentation should support any claims or assertions made the student's Personal Statement.
+- 1. Personal Statement describing the circumstances that led to the student's lack of academic progress; this statement must also include a statement describing a change of conditions that will facilitate improved academic performance. - 2.
+Academic Plan signed by the student's academic advisor.
+The plan describes the academic steps suggested by the advisor to facilitate improvement in the student's academic performance. - 3.
+Academic Agreement signed by the student's College/School Dean or the Dean's designee (usually the student's Department Chair); the College/School Dean or designee is responsible for approving or denying the reinstatement appeal. - Supporting Documentation is required for financial aid recipients; this documentation should support any claims or assertions made the student's Personal Statement.

 If approved, the Academic Reinstatement specifies the term for which the student has been reinstated and (if applicable) limitations on the number of credit hours in which a student can enroll; please note that the student must enroll during the term specified in the reinstatement decision.
+The reinstatement after academic dismissal will be notated on the transcript.
 Dismissed students reinstated to the university are placed on academic probation.
+Please refer to FIU's Undergraduate Appeal of Academic Dismissal Policy #340.045 in the Policies and Procedures Library for further information.